Ihsaan-f/google-meeter/README.md

 **I will Update the Programme when Needed :).**

-message from kallil6454: How to get lazier definition.
+message from kallil6454: How to get lazier definition
+                         all the issue fixes are done by me,my man wont even check error or issues like 2fa and windows firewall smh